 The Station Wagon Effect is aggravated by:

-– Traveling slowly (No Wake Zone)
+- Traveling slowly (Wake Surfing)

-– A tailwind (a breeze from behind)
+- A tailwind (a breeze from behind the boat)

 The effects of Carbon Monoxide are cumulative; the longer your exposure, the greater the health risk.
 All pre-catalytic boats produce dangerous levels of Carbon Monoxide; even boats with Ultra Low Emission engines.
 Also, we now know that Carbon Monoxide poisoning causes oxidative stress to the brain and can cause long term permanent damage.